Application Permissions

 As an example, you may also want to restrict how much control operators have over the hardware in the system.

-For example, if you do not want the software users to be able to reset, connect, or disconnect controllers or then ensure these settings are not ticked.
+For example, if you do not want the software users to be able to reset, connect, or disconnect controllers or then ensure these settings are not checked.

 1. Scroll through the list and select/deselect the options per the desired level of control.